hjdr/acebook-rails-template/README.md

 ```

 ## Methodology
 We were an agile team!
-This is how we fulfilled Kent's 12 principles of Agile Methodology:
+This is how we fulfilled Kent Beck's 12 principles of Agile Methodology:

 #### 1. Customer satisfaction through early and continuous delivery of useful software
 We used Travis CI & Heroku to continuously integrate and deliver software.
 Our minimum viable product was up and running by day 4 of the project.